moj3ve/DylanElmbark.github.io/README.md

-# Distribution of iPhoneOS software and website.
+# Distribution of iPhoneOS software
 APT Repository for distribution of iPhoneOS software for Cydia/Sileo/Installer/Zebra arm64 & arm64e compatible.
-Also includes code for my github website